sem-vasilisa/zigbee-power-consumption-analysis/coordinator/README.md

 **How typing in a terminal reaches the chip:** the COM port is a two-way pipe (chip → computer and computer → chip).
 Setting `CONFIG_SHELL_BACKEND_SERIAL=y` makes the shell listen on that same UART/USB serial port for incoming characters.
+Here we defined `toggle` and `open` commands.

 ---